o3de/o3de.org/content/docs/user-guide/features/engine/console.md

 ![\[Image NOT FOUND\]](/images/userguide/az/az-console-1.png)

 **Important**
-As of Amazon Lumberyard version 1\.24, AZ::Console does not support the following features present in the CryEngine console:
+As of Open 3D Engine version 1\.24, AZ::Console does not support the following features present in the CryEngine console:
 Registration of cvars at runtime by name\.
 Formerly, you could register a CryEngine cvar using `IConsole->Register<String/Int/Float>()` and then retrieve the value of that cvar with `IConsole->GetCVar()`\. `AZ::Console` cvars must be declared at compile\-time using one of the macros in IConsole\.h\.
 Custom cvar/cfunc autocomplete callbacks\.
 Formerly, you could specify an autocomplete callback and attach it to a CryEngine cvar\. `AZ::Console` currently does not support this functionality\.
 Remote console support\.
 The CryEngine console allows remote access by opening a socket on a provided port, and then listening for console commands issued to that socket\. `AZ::Console` currently does not support this functionality\.